|

 How to prepare for Holi in India: What to wear and what you’ll need

 Are you heading to India for one of its most vibrant festivals?
-Then you’ll probably be keen to find out how to prepare for Holi in India.
-Luckily, you’ve found this post because by reading the tips, you’re going to be SO much more prepared than I was – and at least one of us (not me) can make it out unstained.
+Then you’ll need to know how to prepare for Holi in India.

 Holi marks the arrival of spring and the triumph of good over evil.
 It’s celebrated on the first full moon of the Hindu luni-solar calendar (which varies each year).
 People come together to play with coloured powders, flower petals, water balloons, and water guns.
 It’s a time for forgiveness, renewal and the spreading of love and happiness – a magical, joyous festival to experience.